-On-Call may be assigned by a department head with the approval of the CAO.
-"On-call" is defined to mean "period of time in addition to the normal work schedule in which an employee is required by his/her department head to remain available for immediate call.
+On-Call may be assigned by a Department Head with the approval of the CAO.
+"On-call" is defined to mean "period of time in addition to the normal work schedule in which an employee is required by his/her Department Head to remain available for immediate call.
 "On-call" duty requires the employee so assigned:

 - 1. To be ready to return immediately to calls for his/her service; - 2.
 To be reached by pager, telephone or radio; - 3.
-To remain within a specified distance from his/her normal work station; and
+To remain within a specified distance from his/her normal work station; and - 4.
+To refrain from activities which might impair his/her ability to perform his/her assigned duties.

-- 4. To refrain from activities which might impair his/her ability to perform his/her assigned duties. - B. On-call Compensation.
+B. On-call Compensation.

-Any employee required by his/her department head to remain available for immediate call shall receive \$2.75 per hour (no less than other units) for each hour on-call.
+Any employee required by his/her Department Head to remain available for immediate call shall receive \$2.75 per hour (no less than other units) for each hour on-call.
+If the employee is required to come on duty from being on-call, on-call pay shall end and the employee shall be paid at the rate of time and one-half during the period they are on duty, regardless of how many hours they have actually worked in the previous work period.

-ARTICLE 7.04 CALL-BACK
+ARTICLE 7.04 OVERTIME AND CALLBACK.